csariyildiz/csariyildiz.github.io/_posts/2023/02/2023-02-08-nlp-on-enron-mail-dataset.md

 thumb: "enrona_1"
 ---

-Enron dataset is very commonly used by scientific community or any researcher who wants to use it.
+The Enron dataset is a widely utilized resource for scientists and researchers seeking to apply natural language processing techniques.

-One of the popular corpus used in NLP projects.
+In this article, we will explore the dataset using state-of-the-art NLP tools and concepts.

 * [Importing Enron Mail Dataset To MongoDB](/importing-enron-mail-dataset-to-mongodb)
 * [Basic Concepts & Tools In NLP]()